luapower/tr0/tr.md

 When the `tr` object is created, a rasterizer object is created by calling `tr:create_rasterizer()` which loads the module pointed out by `tr.rasterizer_module` which defaults to `tr_raster_cairo` which implements a simple rasterizer which can paint glyphs into a [cairo] context.
-In order to paint the text using other graphics libraries you need to implement a new rasterizer.
-Glyph caching and the actual rasterization is done in `tr_raster_ft` using [freetype], so your rasterizer can subclass that and then it only needs to handle blitting of 8-bit gray and bgra8 bitmaps and also bitmap scaling if you use bitmap fonts, since freetype doesn't handle that.
+To paint glyphs using other graphics APIs you need to implement a new rasterizer.
+Glyph caching and the actual rasterization is done in `tr_raster_ft` using [freetype], so your rasterizer can subclass that and then it only needs to handle blitting of 8-bit gray and 32-bit BGRA bitmaps and also bitmap scaling if you use bitmap fonts, since freetype doesn't handle that.

 ### `tr:textbox(text_tree, cr, x, y, w, h, [halign], [valign]) -> segments`